Mubeen-Channa/Student-Grade-Calculator/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests to suggest improvements or add new features.
+<br></br>

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.
+<br></br>

+  Feel free to suggest any improvements or contribute to the project!